 - The 30-second “Wine Work-Out” video features two young and enviably fit women performing twists, lunges and arm-stretches, perfectly in sync.
 But the duo’s physical prowess isn’t the reason the Facebook post has been viewed more than 14 million times .Its viral popularity is due to the “hand weight” they pass back and forth — a wine bottle.
 And their “cool-down” consists of push-ups, face-first, into goblets of wine they inhale through straws.

-- Gift shops sell “Wine-Thirty” clocks and kitchen towels that read, “The most expensive part of having kids is all the wine you have to drink.”
+- Gift shops sell “Wine-Thirty” clocks.
 Wine clubs, book clubs and Facebook pages with names like “OMG I so need a glass of wine or I’m gonna sell the kids” celebrate wine’s sophistication and fun.

 Why Do Women Drink?

 Many women who develop drinking problems see their issues start with social drinking.
 Mom’s nights out, Sunday mimosa brunches, weddings and anniversary parties, and other occasions when alcohol is expected and plentiful can be dangerous.
 It’s important to note, that most women who binge drink will not become alcoholics.
-Only around 10% actually reach a dependence level of drinking, though some experts estimate as high as 1 in 7, due to the cultural taboo against women acknowledging and reporting their problem.
+Only around 10% actually reach a dependence level of drinking.
+(However, some experts estimate as high as 1 in 7.
+This is due to the cultural taboo against women acknowledging and reporting their problem.)
 Even 10%, however, indicates a significant problem for millions of women.

 Alcohol dependence among women is usually very well hidden, until it becomes a crisis.
-And many of the issues that drive women to drink are family related – such as being too busy, feeling unnoticed, and struggling to cope emotionally with family responsibilities.
+And women drink because they are too busy, feeling unnoticed, or struggling to cope emotionally with family responsibilities.
 Overcoming the shame and bias that American culture has created against women with addictions is not easy to do, but millions of women have found recovery through treatment and supportive help.

 The Washington Post, “For Women Heavy Drinking has been Normalized and Dangerous”, 12/23/2016